How Can Social Media Listening Increase Customer Advocacy?

 In most cases, it makes little sense to get software just for social listening alone.
 Since it's part of social media management, we recommend choosing a management software that offers the corresponding listening features to avoid paying separately for different platforms.

-If you are already using a social media management software, first check if it offers any listening features and how they stack up with your plans after reading this article.
+If you are already using a social media management software, first check if it offers any listening features and how they stack up with your plans.

-In case they are not sufficient enough or you're open to switching software anyway, we recommend going for Sprout Social and adding their Listening addon for the most premium features you could ask for.
+In case they are not sufficient enough or you're open to switching software, we recommend going for Sprout Social and their Listening addon for the most premium features you could ask for.

-Should you just be looking for rather basic listening features and an overall great value for money concerning all social media management matters as a whole, check our list of top social media management tools.
+If you're looking for basic listening features and an overall great value for money, check our list of best social media management tools.
 There you'll find our list of the top solutions on the market.
-However, since social listening is not a standard feature, still check the websites of your favorites to see if social media listening is available and test them out to see which software best suits your needs.

 Once you have a social media listening tool, it's time to start monitoring conversations about your brand.
 But don't limit monitoring to tagged brand name drops only.
 That just reveals the tip of the advocacy iceberg.
 Listen for alternate spellings, shorthand versions, or even common misspellings of your company name, too.

-Also, track industry terms and competitors, such as “protein powder" or the handles of rival brands.
+Also, track industry terms and competitors, or the handles of rival brands.
 This captures a broader scope of conversations that you can track and tap into.

 Set a rhythm to analyze the data as well, or you’ll risk getting overwhelmed by the volume.
 That could be every morning, weekly, or whatever cadence aligns with your operations tempo.
 The bottom line is to make listening an always-on initiative, not a one-off thing.

 Instead of old-school "broadcast only" marketing, social listening is about two-way dialogue.
-Don't wait for followers to mention your brand, either.
+Don't wait for followers to mention your brand.
 Jump into industry conversations proactively when you can provide value on related topics.

 Think Tweets, Instagram Posts & Reels, Reddit threads, or Quora Q&As related to your niche.
 Share expertise without aggressive selling.
 Build goodwill and relationships with prospects already interested in your space.